IB Business Guide What Is A Business?

 Someone's got to count the beans and make sure the company isn't spending next month's wages on a new coffee machine.
 These are the people who get excited about spreadsheets and actually understand what all those numbers mean.

-Current example: Look at how Netflix manages their finances – they spend billions on content but somehow still make money.
+IB Business Management Real-world example: Look at how Netflix manages their finances - they spend billions on content but somehow still make money.
 That's proper financial wizardry.

 Marketing: The Hype Squad

 These legends figure out what you want before you even know you want it, then convince you that you absolutely need it right now.
-They're the reason you suddenly crave McDonald's after seeing one ad.
+They're the reason you suddenly crave McDonald's and Coca-Cola after seeing one ad.

 Operations Management: The Actual Doers